We stand for economic and social opportunity for all Texans. Because Texans believe in opportunity.

 Rosas: Home for Abandoned and Abused Girls in San Pedro Sula, Honduras.

-Intern: Marcus Denton, Masters of Public Affairs candidate at the University of Texas Lyndon B. Johnson School of Public Affairs
+candidate at the University of Texas School of Social Work.

 Rachel Cooper, Senior Policy Analyst - Rachel joined the center in 2012 with a focus on food and nutrition programs as well as obesity.
 Before joining the center, she worked for the Food Research and Action Center (FRAC) where she was in charge of research and data analysis and authored reports such as the School Breakfast Scorecard, Hunger Doesn’t Take a Vacation, and State of the States.
 Rachel also worked for the Children’s Defense Fund (CDF), in their New York office, where she focused on helping families gain access to programs that provide work supports, such as tax credits, Medicaid, SCHIP, and food stamps.
 Rachel received her Masters in Human Development and Social Policy from Northwestern University.